dsachs0/Homeless-Shelter-Communication-Hub/README.md

-# Django-Blog
+# Communication-Hub
 This projected started as a django blog application in order for me to learn django.
 After showing my manager at work he asked if I could make something similar for our workplace, so I decided to use this project for that.
 Our workplace is at a homeless shelter and this application will be used as a platform for the team to provide quick, real time updates and shift reports to help improve communication between the different shifts.
+There is a link to a demo of the web-application in the about section.
+On the website, there is a pinned post that contains log in creditionals if anyone is interested in exploring the site in full.

 Features:
   - User Authentification System w/ Password Reset